briansu2004/udemy-devops-real-projects/007-VaultFreeIPAVagrantIAM/01_Y_WindowsOnly.md

 ssh -i ~/.ssh/admin-signed-key.pub admin@192.168.33.10
 ```

 We can now ssh to the Vagrant VM via the signed ssh key.

 We can type `whoami` to see which user account We are logging with.

-`exit` the Vagrant host and wait for 3 mins, and then We can try to login again with the same command above, We will find the permission is denied, as the SSH cert is expired
+`exit` the Vagrant host and wait for 3 mins, and then We can try to login again with the same command above, We will find the permission is denied, as the SSH cert is expired.

 ```dos
 $ ssh -i admin-signed-key.pub -o IdentitiesOnly=yes admin@192.168.33.10